 Administrators and faculty: RSVP to confirm your attendance at the event.
 (Your information is used for name tags and to plan for the roundtables.)
 Additionally, we are requesting that if you know of students who have conducted inquiry relevant to the Princeton University context and community (broadly conceived), please direct them to the UESR Symposium webpage or provide their name, and we will contact them directly.

 Students: To participate in the symposium (and so we can get back to you), please provide us with some information about your project using this form.
 These small-group roundtables are a fantastic opportunity to discuss your work and increase its impact on the Princeton community.
 The symposium is also an excellent professional development opportunity where you can sharpen your skills by talking to a general audience about your work and also get published in the Symposium Proceedings.
 If you undertook your investigations as part of a team, feel free to arrange for two of the team members to present together.
 We’ll offer a short workshop on polishing your presentation for a roundtable format and deriving implications for an audience of administrators, if you’d like our assistance.

 Please contact Nic Voge, firstname.lastname@example.org, with input or questions.

-Symposium proceedings, comprised of one-page executive summaries of the implications of each student-inquirer’s findings for administrators, will be distributed to participants and made available online to the entire campus community.
-Additionally, each roundtable facilitator will record and share key insights from the discussions.
+Symposium proceedings, comprised of one-page executive summaries of the implications of each student-inquirer’s findings for administrators, are distributed to participants and made available online to the entire campus community.
+Read the 2017 and 2019 editions.